Joe Pye Weed - Eutrochium maculatum

 Joe Pye Weed, Eupatorium or Eutrochium perfoliatum, purpureum, maculatum and more, was known to indigenous people in the Americas as a treatment for colds, bladder infection, fevers, chills, pain after childbirth, diarrhea, liver problems, and kidney stones.
 It is commonly called gravel root since the roots are used for kidney stones.

-It was traditionally used for typhus, and typhoid, which are both bacterial infections.
-A study shows it to be active against Proteus spp., Salmonella spp., Staphylococcus spp., Bacillus subtilis, B. thurengiensis, B. cereus, Enterobacter aerogenes, Salmonella paratyphi, Staplococcus aureus, Proteus mirabilis, Peudomonas aeruginosa, E. coli, Staphylococcus aureus, Staphylococcus spp., Citrobacter frundii, Proteus spp., B. subtilis, B. thurengiensis, Enterobacter aerogenes, Salmonella spp. and S. paratyphi.1 S. Paratyphi is the bacteria responsible for typhoid infections.
+It is traditionally used for typhus, and typhoid, which are both bacterial infections.
+A study shows it to be active against Proteus spp., Salmonella spp., Staphylococcus spp., Bacillus subtilis, B. thurengiensis, B. cereus, Enterobacter aerogenes, Salmonella paratyphi, Staphylococcus aureus, Proteus mirabilis, Pseudomonas aeruginosa, E. coli, Staphylococcus aureus, Staphylococcus spp., Citrobacter freundii, Proteus spp., B. subtilis, B. thurengiensis, Enterobacter aerogenes, Salmonella spp. and S. paratyphi.1 S. Paratyphi is the bacteria responsible for typhoid infections.

 I have not found a study showing it effective for the typhus bacteria but there is plenty of anecdotal and written history attesting to its use among indigenous people of North America and among enslaved peoples in the American South.